-PARALYSED – this is usually some supernatural ability or spell that someone falls prone to.
+PARALYSED (symbol: person bound by yellow ties) – this is usually some supernatural ability or spell that someone falls prone to.
 It means the monster or player cannot act, and has evasion vastly reduced.
 Your ‘timer’ does not progress so if you are waiting for your next turn anyway because you took a big action, being paralysed prolongs the point by which you are active again.

-SLEEP – not currently implemented, but if you are asleep you can be awoken by damage or heal spells.
+SLEEP – not currently implemented (not applied by any player or monster attack), but if you are asleep you can be awoken by damage or heal spells.

 a) you receive damage equal to the poison counter